LPIC 1 vs Linux+: Where to Start

 The LPIC-1 is the first certification in the Linux Professional Institute's multi-level Linux certification program.
 It validates "the candidate's ability to perform maintenance tasks on the command line, install and configure a computer running Linux, and configure basic networking."

 The LPIC-1 was released in 1999, making it the oldest available vendor-neutral Linux certification.
 The LPI is a non-profit organization that embodies Linux's open-source ethos.
-With 175,000 certificate holders across over 180 countries, this organization has unparalleled clout on a global scale.
-Put together, this makes the LPIC one of the world's most recognized certifications for Linux professionals, especially among the IT community itself.
+With 175,000 certificate holders in over 180 countries, this organization has unparalleled clout globally.
+Taken together, this makes the LPIC one of the world's most recognized certifications for Linux professionals, especially within the IT community.

 LPIC-1 is also distro-neutral and ideal for IT professionals interested in pursuing positions such as system administrator, network administrator, and system engineer.
-Because the LPI embodies the community-driven nature of open-source software, this alignment makes LPIC-1 certification an even more attractive option.
+Because the LPI embodies the community-driven nature of open-source software, this alignment makes LPIC-1 certification even more attractive.

 Linux+ vs LPIC1: Which Should You Earn?

-First, in a vacuum, we recommend the LPIC-1.
-LPI's position as a globally recognized body of Linux experts who strive to uphold the technology's foundational principles sets it apart from the competition.
+In a vacuum, we recommend the LPIC-1.
+LPI's position as a globally recognized body of Linux experts committed to upholding the technology's foundational principles sets it apart from the competition.
 No matter where you are or what type of Linux environment you'll be working in, LPIC-1 certification will always be useful and relevant.

 Final Thoughts